silly-lily/HTB-Machines/StartingPoint/Tier0/Preignition/README.md

 # Preignition Machine

-Preignition is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on web applications and gobuster.
+Preignition is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on dir busting using Gobuster.

 ## Task 1